“Congratulations! We hereby offer you a scholarship to college!”

 - Budding fashionistas may want to take a look at the Fashion Institute of Design and Merchandising’s National Scholarship Competition.
 Participating students are required to submit a creative project in one of seven categories for the chance to win a full year’s worth of scholarship money.

 - Avid gaming enthusiasts can even look into esports scholarships.
 These are typically offered by a university.
-For example, the University of California in Irvine offers $1,000 to $6,000 in scholarship funding to students in their League of Legends and Overwatch varsity teams.
+For example, the University of California at Irvine offers $1,000 to $6,000 in scholarship funding to students in their League of Legends and Overwatch varsity teams.

 Focus on Your Strengths